 HSA or FSA?
-What You Need to Know

 As an Amazon Associate I earn from qualifying purchases.
 We may earn money or products from other companies mentioned in this post at no cost to you!

-Reading Time: 6 minutesWhat is the difference, and which should you choose?
+Reading Time: 5 minutesWhat is the difference, and which should you choose?

 So what’s the difference between a HSA and FSA?
-How do you know which one will work best for you and your family?

 If you’re in the October/November time period at work, you’re probably searching for answers to this question because it’s open enrollment time!
-Your employer is giving you the options between these two medical expense accounts, but you’re having a hard time deciding which one to go with.
+Your employer is giving you the options between these two accounts, but you’re having a hard time deciding which one to go with.
 I will try to go above and beyond the checklist that your employer provided to help you decide if you want the FSA or HSA.

 FSA (Flexible Spending Account)